-for the Co-op for three months before becoming an Editor.
-To maintain their

-membership, Editors must contribute at least one (1) hour a week to the Co-op, with

-breaks away from the Co-op's work for no more than three months at a time, unless

-a formal exception for a longer period of time is approved by the other members of

-the Editorial Board.
 Editorial Board Members will be nominated, elected and

 approved by the membership at Annual General Meetings and Special General

 Meetings of the members.

-6.1.
+Editorial Board Members are generally expected to have some prior experience working with the Co-op.

+6.2.
 Duties.
-The Editorial Board or Editors shall consist of five to six volunteers who, on a rotational basis, edit and post contributions to the Co-op website, The Brief or other media of the Co-op.
-Editors shall do the following:
+The Editorial Board or Editors shall consist of at least five volunteers who, on a rotational basis, edit and post contributions to the Co-op website, The Brief or other media of the Co-op.
+Editors shall